LibrariesHacked/librarieshacked.github.io/_posts/2020-09-24-web-accessibility.md

 Both [Libraries Connected](https://www.librariesconnected.org.uk) and the [Scottish Library and Information Council](https://scottishlibraries.org) are charities, but are publicly funded and therefore come under the legislation.
 Neither of them had Accessibility Statements, and both of them had clear accessibility issues on their websites.

 There is at least one exception to this performance.
-Leeds libraries are clearly putting a lot of effort into this, and are doing their best to work with suppliers to provide accessible websites.
+Leeds Libraries are clearly putting a lot of effort into this, and are doing their best to work with suppliers to provide accessible websites.

 ### Who cares?